Definitive Guide to Charging Electric Cars

 There are many ways to locate EV charging stations near you, whether you’re driving across country or taking a casual Sunday drive.
 Let’s explore four ways to find an EV charging station.

 Our charging network includes 119 locations that provide free access to 260 charging stations across the U.S. with no strings attached – just cables.
 Show up at any location, highlighted on the map in green and yellow, to get free Level 1 and/or Level 2 charging.
 Other nationwide charging stations in which you are charged a fee for electricity are also listed and highlighted in grey.
 We’ve got everything you need to get charged up and on your way!

 You can find our Green Partners in Alaska, California, Florida, Hawaii, Iowa, Idaho, Montana, New Jersey, Nevada, New York, Oregon, Pennsylvania, Texas, Vermont, Washington and West Virginia, with more coming soon.

 PlugShare has a website and an app that provide EV charging station information across North America, Asia and Europe.
 It aggregates information regarding the EV charging networks, locations, charging fees, payment method, real-time information on usage and more.
 It provides information about all types of charging stations.

 What is unique about PlugShare is that it is user-sourced, meaning there is a community of active members who contribute and update the database.
 In addition to public stations, they also show residential stations shared within neighborhoods.

-ChargeHub provides similar information as PlugShare, with an app and a community.
+ChargeHub provides information that is similar to PlugShare, with an app and a community.
 One unique feature is that it lets you send a message to other users through its app.
 This allows users to coordinate charging station time and provides a way to share resources, if needed.